ericcornelissen/git-tag-annotation-action/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the code of conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

-## Attribution

-This code of conduct is adapted from the [Contributor Covenant], version 1.4, available at: [contributor-covenant.org].
-For answers to common questions about this code of conduct, see the [FAQ].

 [contact@ericcornelissen.dev]: mailto:contact@ericcornelissen.dev
 [contributor covenant]: https://www.contributor-covenant.org